NXP/mcu-smhmi/framework/docs/device_managers/camera_manager.md

----
-sidebar_position: 4
----

-# Camera Manager
+# Camera manager

-Camera manager manages the camera HAL devices which can be registered into the system.
+Camera manager manages the camera HAL devices that can be registered into the system.

 ## APIs